 Passion-based Solo Travel Tours

 An organized trip around an activity you love that is also about solo travel is a fantastic formula to follow.
-Even if you don’t really bond with anyone on the trip if you have learnt more about Italian cooking or photographing sea life it is a holiday well spent!
+Even if you don’t really bond with anyone on the trip if you have learned more about Italian cooking or photographing sea life it is a holiday well spent!

 Quite a few of the organisations I have listed above offer planned trips around passions and hobbies.
 Here are a few others I’ve found:

-Frui has some fantastic looking passion based trips – from photography (a great one for solo travel) to painting to food in some lovely locations.
+Frui has some fantastic looking passion-based trips – from photography (a great one for solo travel) to painting to food in some lovely locations.
 I did a day class with them once in London in photography and they were great.